csesoc/csesoc.unsw.edu.au/README.md

 These tests are written in Golang's standard testing package and are written in the same package as the file that they are testing.
 The tests are named `*_test.go` and the testing package has to be imported.
 For more information please read the Golang documentation for the [package testing](https://golang.org/pkg/testing/).
 To have these test run, please ensure docker is running and your containers for development are running.
 Then to run the actual test, go to the backend directory and run `go test ./...`.
 This will run all test in child directories.

+### Frontend Unit Testing

+While frontend unit testing of components is usually never thought of by developers still at university, it is something our teams (past and present) have given thought to.
+In the trial stages of frontend testing, we have adopted the use of [Vue Test Utils](https://vue-test-utils.vuejs.org/) which of writing, is still in beta development.
+It is Vue's official unit testing utility library.

+Testing for frontend components (for this project, those files that are in the components section), will be written in the `frontend/tests/unit` directory.
+When testing, we use Jest as our testing framework which has integration with Vue Test Utils.

+While there is no requirement to use Vue Test Utils, it is encouraged for contributors especially during our trialing phase, to think about ways and tools to test the frontend.
+More tools will be used in the coming weeks as the team shifts focus back to backend code and pros and cons weighed.

 ### Github Actions

 Github Actions is the CI tool that we are using because of the relative ease of use and the ability to make changes as a developer to the CI workflow as needed.
 The script to run Github Actions is in the `.github` directory and is named `ci.yml`.